Dr Gabriel Katz Wisel

 Politics

-I am Professor (Personal Chair) of Political Economy and Quantitative Methods at the University of Exeter.
+I am Professor (Personal Chair) of Political Economy and Data Science at the University of Exeter.
+I am also Social Science Research Scholar at Stanford University (Gerstenfeld Lab).

-My research interests lie at the intersection of economics and political science, focusing on Latin American Politics, Political Behavior, Political Economy and Research Methods.
+My research interests lie at the intersection of economics and political science, focusing on Political Economy and Computational Social Science.
 My work has been published in leading economics and political science journals such as the American Journal of Political Science, the Journal of Politics, Comparative Political Studies, the Economic Journal, the European Economic Review, and the Journal of Law, Economics & Organization, among others.
+More recently, my research has delved into the application of quasi-experimental methods to epidemiological and medical research, analysing the impact of HZ vaccination on dementia in collaboration with medical doctors, bio-statisticians and economists at Stanford University.

-I earned my Ph.D. in economics and politics from the California Institute of Technology (Caltech), in the US.
+I earned my Ph.D. in economics from the California Institute of Technology (Caltech), in the US.
 I also hold an MSc. from Caltech and a Licenciatura in Economics from the Universidad de la Republica, in Uruguay.
-I have worked as an academic in higher education institutions across Latin America, Europe and the US.
+I have worked as an academic in higher education institutions across Latin America, Europe, UK and the US.

 Biography: